Pippinu/NotebookLM_Sources/Cloud/1_Cloud_Computing.md

 * **Service disruptions**.
 * **Loss of data integrity or availability**.

-Therefore, robust physical security measures (e.g., surveillance, biometric access controls, secure perimeters, environmental controls) are crucial for the CSP to ensure the confidentiality, integrity, and availability of the services they provide.
+Therefore, robust physical security measures (e.g., surveillance, biometric access controls, secure perimeters, environmental controls) are crucial for the CS Provider to ensure the confidentiality, integrity, and availability (CIA) of the services they provide.

 ---